 More info?
 Download the Suunto Ambit2 R user’s manual in PDF format here.

 UPDATE 30 October 2016 – After I used this watch for a bit, it started to fall apart.
-First the strap broke.
+First, the strap broke.
 I tied it with string, not wanting to pay $60 for another junk watchband.
 Then the strap broke in another place.
-I found a replacement band (fake) for $30 on Amazon.
+I found a replacement band (fake) for $30.
 My heart rate monitor chip broke.
 I bought another.
 My watch is cracked (actually pitted, like a chemical reaction is taking place) on the face of the mineral glass – it now has condensation underneath the glass when I’m at altitude.

 I would NOT recommend Suunto products.
 Their customer service was USELESS and I will buy Garmin next time.
 I suggest you do the same.
 Google Suunto Watch Band Problems for a look at the scope of the problem…